 What can the vouchers be used for?

-The vouchers can be used to help cover the costs of accommodation, tourism attractions or tours undertaken in regional Victoria, the Yarra and Dandenong Ranges and the Mornington Peninsula.
+The vouchers can be used to help cover the costs of accommodation, tourism attractions or tours undertaken in regional Victoria, including Yarra Valley, Dandenong Ranges, Mornington Peninsula and the Victorian alpine ski resorts.

 The vouchers won’t cover: